-CFA UK is the local member society for CFA Institute, the global association of investment professionals.
-The society comprises a diverse community of 12,000 members with a shared purpose - to educate, connect and inspire the investment community to build a sustainable future.
+CFA UK is the local member society for CFA global association the investment professionals.
+The society comprises a diverse community of 12,000 members with a shared purpose - to educate. connect and inspire the investment community to build sustainable future.
 Together, we grow talent.

-For CFA UK, building a sustainable future means contributing to the development of an investment ecosystem that is economically, socially and environmentally viable and resilient and that takes into account the effect that today's decisions and actions may have on future generations.
-Sustainable investing can improve long-term financial and investment performance by optimising capital allocation, whilst having a positive impact on society and the environment.
-Generating long-term sustainable investment returns requires stable, well-functioning and well-governed environmental, social and economic systems.
+For CFA UK, building a sustainable future means contributing to the development of investment ecosystem economically, socially and environmentally viable and resilient and that takes into account the effect that today's decisions and actions may have on generations.
+Sustainable investing can improve long-term financial and investment performance by optimising allocation, whilst having a positive impact on society and the environment.
+Generating long-term sustainable investment returns requires stable, well-functioning and wellenvironmental, social governed economic systems.